LaianLaian/Vegetation_Urban-Water-Availability/README.md

-# Read me

-This repository contains all codes and relevant data used in the manuscript "Nonlinear vegetation controls on urban water availability emerge from precipitation–evapotranspiration coupling".
+This repository contains all code and relevant data used in the manuscript "Nonlinear vegetation controls on urban water availability emerge from precipitation–evapotranspiration coupling".

 ## Overview

 This repository provides:

-1. The R code used to fit conditional Vine Copula models linking precipitation (P), evapotranspiration (ET), urban vegetation (LAIur), and peri-urban vegetation (LAIperi).
+1. The R code used to fit Conditional Vine Copula models linking precipitation (P), evapotranspiration (ET), urban vegetation (LAIur), and peri-urban vegetation (LAIperi).
 2. The input datasets used for scenario simulations.
 3. The source data underlying the main figures presented in the manuscript.